Making Count Dracula's Bran Castle

 Once all the flat color was done, my next challenge was to light the thing.
 It was tricky, because there were two lighting structures to consider: the lighting of each individual room, and the lighting of the entire cutaway building as an object.
 Plus, I haven't really done anything like this before, so it was a little intimidating.
 But wow, it was so much fun to go through and turn the lights on!

 Here is the finished piece and some detail shots.
 Definitely a lot of things I would change were I to do it again, but overall I'm really pleased with how it turned out.
 If you're interested in the H.H.
 Holmes case, I highly recommend reading The Devil in the White City.
-Also, Martin Scorsese is turning it into a movie starring Leonardo DiCaprio as Holmes.
+Also, Martin Scorsese is claiming he wants to turn it into a movie starring Leonardo DiCaprio as Holmes.

 Update: My sister, Bethan, is an avid Sims player and built the Murder Castle for the game.
 Go here to download the house and the H. H. Holmes character!